 Firmographic info, like a company’s industry, location, and size

 Lead behavior, like how often a lead visits your company’s website or engages with your email marketing

 Lead personality info, which can give you guidance on how to engage with an individual

 Basic Steps in Gathering Lead Enrichment Data

-Lead enrichment is closely tied to lead generation.
+Lead enrichment is closely tied to lead generation and demand generation marketing.
 When you generate a new lead, you should also have systems in place that gather additional data to help you qualify and understand that lead in detail.

 There are a few ways to generate and enrich new leads.

 With this method, prospective customers learn about your company through email, social media, or blog posts.
 Prospects then give some of their personal information in exchange for a special offer, such as a white paper, demo, or free trial of your product.

 Once submitted, this info is sent to the sales team’s customer relationship management (CRM) software, where it’s turned into a lead profile that’s already populated with several data points about the individual and the company he or she represents.